 British health minister tests positive for coronavirus

-British Health Minister and Conservative MP Nadine Dorries has tested positive for coronavirus, raising concerns about the potential spread of the infection among lawmakers as she attended an event hosted by Prime Minister Boris Johnson at Downing Street last week.
-Dorries, 62, the first British MP to be diagnosed with coronavirus, said she has been self-isolating at home.
+UK Health Minister and Conservative MP Nadine Dorries has tested positive for coronavirus, raising concerns about the potential spread of the infection among lawmakers as she attended an event hosted by Prime Minister Boris Johnson at Downing Street last week.
+Dorries, 62, the first British MP to be diagnosed with coronavirus, said she has been self-isolating at home, as the government unveiled a 30-billion pound package to tackle the "temporary disruption" from the virus outbreak.

-"I can confirm I have tested positive for coronavirus.
-As soon as I was informed I took all the advised precautions and have been self-isolating at home," she said in a statement released by the Department of Health and Social Care.
-Citing the Department of Health, the BBC reported that Dorries first showed symptoms on Thursday - the day when she attended an event hosted by Prime Minister Johnson.

 Dorries said that health officials had started tracing people she had been in contact with, and the department and her parliamentary office were closely following its advice.
 "Thanks for so many good wishes.
 It’s been pretty rubbish but I hope I’m over the worst of it now," she tweeted.

-She said she was worried about her 84-year-old mother who is staying with her.
-"More worried about my 84yo mum who is staying with me and began with the cough today.
-She is being tested tomorrow.
-Keep safe and keep washing those hands, everyone," Dorries tweeted.

-Six people have died in the UK due to the virus, which has so far infected 373 people in the country.
+"The House of Commons should cease to meet in person.
+The Budget should be announced online.
+MPs are at high risk through frequent contacts and large gatherings," Stewart said on Twitter.
+"They are in danger of infecting each other in the chamber, and then going on to infect others.
+Time for Action.
+Now,” he added.
+Sunak, who announced the 30-billion pound package to tackle the "temporary disruption" from coronavirus in his maiden Budget, told MPs that the government is doing everything it can to keep the country and people "healthy and financially secure".

+"Whatever extra resources our health service needs to cope with extra demand during the coronavirus, will be provided,” said Sunak, the son-in-law of Infosys co-founder Narayana Murthy.
+Opposition Labour's Rachael Maskell revealed she had been advised by the state-funded National Health Service (NHS) 111 helpline to self-isolate following a meeting with Dorries last Thursday, even though she is displaying no symptoms of COVID-19.

+"Everybody has got to take the advice of Public Health England and therefore I trust the Prime Minister has also contacted NHS 111," Maskell said, in reference to Dorries’ Downing Street visit.
 "Really sorry to hear Nadine has tested positive for coronavirus.
 She has done the right thing by self isolating at home, and both NHS and PHE staff have been brilliant.
-We all wish her well as she recovers," Health Secretary Matt Hancock tweeted..
+We all wish her well as she recovers," Health Secretary Matt Hancock tweeted.

+Six people with the virus have died in the UK, with a total of 382 cases so far.
+One of them was an elderly member of the Bhaktivedanta Manor Hare Krishna Temple in Watford, north-west London, and has not been formally named.
+"In regards to our recent announcement regarding a member of our congregation testing positive for coronavirus, we respect the privacy of those concerned and are not in a position to comment further on individual cases,” a spokesperson said.

+"Bhaktivedanta Manor took the decision to close the temple and cancel our festivals in the interests of protecting our congregation and the wider community.
+We have followed due process and advice from Public Health England, and can confirm Bhaktivedanta Manor will be open to the public as normal from Wednesday 11 March," the spokesperson said.
+The UK Foreign Office is advising anyone arriving in the UK from Italy since Monday evening to self-isolate for 14 days and has warned Britons against all but essential travel to Italy, which is experiencing the worst outbreak outside China.
+Italy has introduced strict travel restrictions, with people being told to stay home, seek permission for essential travel, and give justification if they want to leave the country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)